FLATLAY/flatlayWiki/creator-user-story.md

 The "isNotified" property has [fase/true], when the owner of the "flatlay", see the notification "isNotified" will turn to "true" .

 **Settings: **
+The users can change their password in this portion. changepassword API is used to the editing of the password in the user node.

 **Support:**

+The user can be contacted with the support team  with this option support@theflatlay.com <support@theflatlay.com>

 **Logout:**

+you will be signed up when you click on *logout*

 # Brand Story (Aliases: Merchant, Business)